Monni/SanLa-classic/docs/specifications/TransmissionErrors.md

 **TODO:**
 * Listening device receives a distorted packet.
     * PAC-REQ does not contain payload, how to handle?
-* Listening device does not have requested packet.
-    * Is not an actual error, many devices will not have a packet.

 ### Error Case: No listening devices in range